Investment in Singapore

 Singapore - Investment

-The economy expanded 0.2% year-on-year in the first quarter according to an advanced estimate, marking a return to growth after three consecutive quarters of falling activity (Q4 2020: -2.4% yoy).
-Meanwhile, in seasonally-adjusted quarter-on-quarter terms, the economy grew 2.0% in Q1, slowing somewhat from the 3.8% expansion recorded in the prior quarter.
+The economy expanded 6.5% year-on-year in the third quarter according to an advanced estimate, slowing notably from Q2’s 15.2% growth which had marked the fastest expansion since Q2 2010.
+Meanwhile, in seasonally-adjusted quarter-on-quarter terms, the economy grew 0.8% in Q3, rebounding from the 1.4% contraction recorded in the prior quarter.

-The outlook for Q2 and further into 2021 appears positive: The relatively light restrictions on daily life and region-leading vaccination drive are likely to support activity going forward.
-However, external headwinds and uncertainty regarding the full extent of the expected recovery in demand cloud the outlook.
+The outlook for Q4 2021 and into 2022 appears positive, although most panelists see growth slowing from Q3’s solid outturn.
+While the easing of entry restrictions for fully vaccinated visitors and the region-leading vaccination drive are likely to support activity going forward, external headwinds and uncertainty regarding the full extent of the expected recovery in demand remain key risks to the outlook.

-FocusEconomics Consensus Forecast panelists see the economy expanding 5.7% in 2021, which is unchanged from the previous month’s forecast, before growing 3.8% in 2022.
+FocusEconomics Consensus Forecast panelists see the economy expanding 6.4% in 2021, which is up 0.1 percentage points from the previous month’s forecast, before growing 4.1% in 2022.

 Singapore - Investment Data